Call (888) 883-2483

 Am I Entitled to Camp Lejeune VA Benefits?

-On January 13, 2017, the VA released the final rule regarding presumptive service connection for conditions related Camp Lejeune contaminated water exposure.
-Under the rule, veterans who served at Camp Lejeune for at least 30 days from August 1, 1953 to December 31, 1987 and who have been diagnosed with any of the eight diseases listed in the rule are entitled to presumptive service connection for those conditions.
+On January 13, 2017, the VA released the final rule regarding presumptive service connection for medical conditions related to Camp Lejeune contaminated water exposure.
+Under the rule, Veterans who served at Camp Lejeune for at least 30 days from August 1, 1953 to December 31, 1987 and who have been diagnosed with any of the eight diseases listed in the rule are entitled to presumptive service connection for those conditions.

-The following conditions are now considered presumptive for service connection for those veterans who spent the requisite amount of time at Camp Lejeune:
+The following conditions are now considered presumptive for service connection for those Veterans who spent the requisite amount of time at Camp Lejeune:

 - Kidney cancer